Ralph McGill

 Ralph Emerson McGill (February 5, 1898 – February 3, 1969) was an American journalist and editorialist.
-An anti-segregationist editor, he published the Atlanta Constitution newspaper.
-He was a member of the Peabody Awards Board of Jurors, serving from 1945 to 1968.
-He won a Pulitzer Prize for editorial writing in 1959.
+An anti-segregationist editor, he published the Atlanta Constitution newspaper despite receiving threats and intimidation such as crosses burned on his lawn from white supremacist terror groups.
+Martin Luther King Jr. named him in his Letter from Birmingham Jail.
+He was also one of the first critics of Joseph McCarthy.
+He won a Pulitzer Prize for editorial writing in 1959 and was awarded the Presidential Medal of Freedom in 1964.
+Since his death, he was inducted in the Georgia Newspaper Hall of Fame and has had a school and a road named after him in Atlanta.

 Early life and education

 McGill was born February 5, 1898, near Soddy-Daisy, Tennessee.
-He attended school at The McCallie School in Chattanooga, Tennessee and Vanderbilt University in Nashville, Tennessee, but did not graduate from Vanderbilt because he was suspended his senior year for writing an article in the student newspaper critical of the school's administration.
+He attended school at The McCallie School in Chattanooga, Tennessee and Vanderbilt University in Nashville, Tennessee where he played guard on the football team.
+He did not graduate from Vanderbilt because he was suspended his senior year for writing an article in the student newspaper critical of the school's administration.
 McGill served in the Marine Corps during World War I.

 Career in journalism

 After the war, McGill got a job working for the sports department of the Nashville Banner and soon worked his way up to sports editor.
 In 1929, he moved to Atlanta, Georgia to become the assistant sports editor of The Atlanta Constitution.
 Wanting to move from sports to more serious news, he got an assignment to cover the first Cuban Revolt in 1933.
 He also applied for and was granted a Rosenwald Fellowship in 1938, which allowed him to cover the Nazi takeover of Austria in 1938.
-These articles earned him a spot as executive editor of the Constitution, which he used to highlight the effects of segregation.
+These articles earned him a spot as executive editor of the Constitution, where he used his daily front-page column to highlight the effects of segregation.
 In response, many angry readers sent threats and letters to McGill.
 Some acted on the threats and burned crosses at night on his front lawn, fired bullets into the windows of his home and left crude bombs in his mailbox.
+He also served as an adviser to Franklin D. Roosevelt, who vacationed in Warm Springs, Georgia, as well as presidents Truman and Eisenhower.

 Syndicated columnist

-In the late 1950s, McGill became a syndicated columnist, reaching a national audience.
+In the late 1950s, McGill became a syndicated columnist, reaching a national audience as his columns were reprinted in over 100 papers.
+He was also promoted from editor to publisher.
 In 1960, McGill was the only editor of a major white southern paper to cover the passive resistance tactics used by the students involved in the Greensboro sit-ins, although eventually other papers followed his lead.
+He was also one of the first editors of a major paper to criticize Joseph McCarthy.
 He became friends with Presidents John F. Kennedy and Lyndon Johnson, acting as a civil rights advisor and behind the scenes envoy to several African nations.

+He was also a member of the Board of Jurors for the Peabody Awards, serving from 1945 to 1968.